Entering a Swimming Gala

 Withdrawals

-If you can’t swim in an event, let your coach or club know as early as possible
+If you can't swim in an event, let your coach or club know as early as possible.
+Refunds are rare unless there's a medical reason—check the specific meet rules for details.

 Team Managers